gbid/llm-voice-agent-retellai/README.md

         /events (handles webhook calls from RetellAI)
             - event "call_started" => insert entry into call_logs
             - event "call_ended" with call_object => update call_logs entry with transcript, completed
-                TODO: do we have to update "escalated" and "tracking_id" in the function calls?
+                TODO: do we have to update "escalated" and "tracking_number" in the function calls?
         /functions
             These functions can be called by the RetellAI voice agent in the course of conversations with a user:
             /verify_package(tracking_number: str, postal_code: str) -> Option<Package>